 The Benefits of Having a Morning Routine (Three Things To Include)

-Having a morning routine equips you to handle everything you encounter throughout your day better.
-By establishing a morning routine, you prioritize self-care, mental health, and personal growth, enabling you to better serve everyone in your life.
+Having a morning routine helps you handle everything you encounter throughout your day more effectively.
+By establishing a morning routine, you prioritize self-care, mental health, and personal growth, which enables you to serve everyone in your life better and more effectively.

 I love what Charlie Evans says about the morning routine on The Science of People website: “Our morning routine sets us up for success, and we should all be starting our day the way we intend to carry it on—whether that is energized, relaxed, productive, slow, organized, or rested.”
 (Source)